captn3m0/prometheus-act-exporter/README.md

 You can pass the following environment variables:

 1.  `PROXY_SERVER`: Use a proxy server to connect to ACT.
 Use a `socks5` proxy, since ACT returns a 403 if you try to use a CONNECT proxy. `export PROXY_SERVER="socks5://10.8.0.14:1080"`
 2.  `CHROME_BIN`: Set Chrome/Chromium executable path.
+Helpful if you have chromium already installed and don't want puppeteer to download it again.
+You can set `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=1` before running `npm install` to disable puppeteer's chromium download.
 3.  `DISABLE_HEADLESS`: If set, chrome will not launch in headless mode.

 # Usage